netdata/netdata/collectors/ebpf.plugin/README.md

 -   `cachestat`: Netdata's eBPF data collector creates charts about the memory page cache.
 When the integration with [`apps.plugin`](/collectors/apps.plugin/README.md) is enabled, this collector creates charts for the whole host _and_ for each application.
+-   `dcstat` : This eBPF program creates charts that show information about file access using directory cache.
+It appends `kprobes` for `lookup_fast()` and `d_lookup()` to identify if files are inside directory cache, outside and files are not found.
 -   `process`: This eBPF program creates charts that show information about process creation, VFS IO, and files removed.
     When in `return` mode, it also creates charts showing errors when these operations are executed.
 -   `network viewer`: This eBPF program creates charts with information about `TCP` and `UDP` functions, including the